 The original exploration permit for the Las Morras property comprised 230 claims, totaling approximately 7,000 hectares.
 The permit for Las Morras was granted on 2012 and expired on April 17, 2015 but was renewable for an additional three-year term.
 The Company applied for an additional two-year term and received approval of the renewal for a period of two years on August 20, 2015.
 A subsequent renewal for an additional period of 2 years was granted on January 20, 2017.
+The Company has filed a request for an additional extension with government authorities.
+There is no guarantee that the renewal will be approved.
 This property is located in the eastern part of the Badajoz province of Spain.